Uzhavan Magan: Release and reception

 Uzhavan Magan was released on 21 October 1987 alongside another Vijayakanth film Sattam Oru Vilaiyattu and it faced heavy competition from Nayakan and Manithan.
 However, all films went on to become successful in box-office.
 N. Krishnaswamy of The Indian Express wrote, "[..] the narrative lacks believability, because there isn't any feeling in this film".
 Jayamanmadhan of Kalki praised Vijayakanth and Radha and also praised Vijayakanth's stunt choreography especially the picturisation of rekla race and found the film similar to the films starring M. G. Ramachandran.
-Balumani of Anna praised acting, music, cinematography, humour and direction.
+Balumani of Anna praised the acting, music, cinematography, humour and direction.